Pinching operators for approximating multiphoton entangled states: Bogoliubov Transformations

-In this sense, $\hat{b}^{(p)}$ (in the Heisenber picture) may be used to approximate $\ket{\Psi^{(p)}}$ (in the Schr\"{o}dinger picture).
-In particular, $\hat{b}^{(1)}$ may be used as a means of approximating $\ket{\psi}$, in superposition with the vacuum state.
+In Appendix \ref{app:Charlene}, we show that $\hat{\vec{b}}^{(p)}$ (in the Heisenberg picture) may be used to approximate $\ket{\Psi^{(p)}}$ (in the Schr\"{o}dinger picture).
+In particular, $\hat{\vec{b}}^{(1)}$ may be used as a means of approximating $\ket{\psi}$, in superposition with the vacuum state.
+This will be used in the following section for performing numerical simulations of multiphoton entangled states.